What’s A Closing Disclosure And Why Is It Important?

-If changes are significant, the document will need to be revised, which will cause your closing to be pushed back for at least a few days, because you’ll have to review an updated document at least 3 days prior to your new closing date.
+If changes are significant, the document will need to be revised, which will push your closing back at least a few days because you’ll have to review your updated Closing Disclosure form at least 3 days before your new closing date.

-The Bottom Line: Closing Disclosure Forms Make Closings Transparent
+The Bottom Line: Closing Disclosure Forms Make Closings More Transparent

-When you receive your Closing Disclosure form 3 days before closing, be sure to compare it to your loan estimate and bring up any concerns with your lender ASAP.
-If you’d like to learn more about buying your next home, visit our Learning Center.
+The Closing Disclosure is an itemized, comprehensive list of all the costs you’ll need to pay both at closing and throughout the life of your mortgage loan.
+When you receive your Closing Disclosure form 3 days before closing, be sure to compare it to your loan estimate and mention any concerns to your lender ASAP.